-- For spring plantings, native warm season grasses and native wildflowers will germinate the first year; however, most species invest heavily in root growth before shoot growth.
+- Many native warm season grasses and some native wildflowers will germinate the first year; however, most species invest heavily in root growth before shoot growth.
 During the first growing season (assuming spring planting), typically the cover crop, cool season grasses (like wildryes), partridge pea, and black-eyed susan are the only species that exhibit full establishment.
-The majority of species in the mix will establish but may only produce basal rosettes or 2-4" leaves during the first growing season.
-For late fall/early winter plantings, native warm season grasses and wildflower seed benefits from dormancy conditions and can germinate well the first full growing season after planting. - Seeding can be carried out by hand, with specialized native seed spreaders, or with a native seed drill.
-Consider how the seed will be spread prior to ordering seed so you can specify to have each species bagged separately or pre-mixed by the seed supplier. - If spreading by hand without a spreader, mix seed together in a large trash can with equal parts cat litter.
+The majority of species in the mix will germinate but may only produce basal rosettes or 2-4" leaves during the first growing season.
+For late fall/early winter plantings, native warm season grasses and wildflower seed benefits from cold scarification in winter and can germinate well the first spring after seeding. - Seeding can be carried out by hand, with specialized native seed spreaders, or with a native seed drill.
+Consider how the seed will be spread prior to ordering seed so you can specify to have each species bagged separately or pre-mixed by the seed supplier. - o If spreading by hand without a spreader, mix seed together in a large trash can with equal parts cat litter.
 Split the seed into smaller amounts to ensure enough seed for the entire area.
 Walk first in rows in one direction, then use the remaining seed to walk in perpendicular rows.
 The stepping and throwing motion should be done consistently across the entire site and at a pace slightly faster than normal walking. - Specific hand crank seeders are available commercially for spreading native seed.
 These seeders typically have two hoppers, one for harder seeds and a larger compartment for fluffy seed.
 These seeders are calibrated to spread the ideal amount of seeds per square foot.
-As such, they release seed at a much lighter rate than traditional hand-seeders.
+As such, they release seed at a much lighter rate than traditional hand-seeders for lawn grass.
 Ecological Services has these seeders available for loan to district staff.
-Traditional hand crank seeders are likely to be clogged by fluffy seed and will not produce reliable results. - The Bureau of Forestry owns a Truax native seed drill.
-For larger restoration projects (greater than 3 acres), the seed drill is ideal.
-If you are interested in using the seed drill, please contact Ecological Services the fall or winter prior to seeding to discuss the use of the seed drill and reserve a slot for using the equipment in the Spring.
+Traditional hand crank seeders are likely to be clogged by fluffy seed and will not produce reliable results. - The Bureau of Forestry owns a Truax native seed drill and several smaller seed drills pulled by a UTV.
+For larger restoration projects (greater than 2-3 acres), a native seed drill is ideal.
+If you are interested in using a native seed drill, please contact Ecological Services the fall or winter prior to seeding to discuss how best to borrow one of the drills.
 Larger projects can take significant time to spread seed by hand.
 Also, when restoring forest savannah habitat, the seed drill may help ensure proper seed to soil contact in variable soil conditions over a larger site. - Spreading of native seed in an equal mix across an entire site to create a meadow habitat is certainly acceptable and is advised for staff who are trying native seeding for the first time.
 However, some districts design more elaborate planting schemes with varied mixes or monocultures of species in strips or designs across an herbaceous opening to establish varying vertical structure.
-Another option is to spread some of the warm season grass seed in "patches" to create openings for wildlife between tufts of grass. - If districts are considering managing planted sites with prescribed fire in the future, the planting of non-native cool season grasses (timothy, perennial ryegrass, creeping red fescue) and clover around the edges of the site as a firebreak is acceptable.
+Another option is to spread some of the warm season grass seed in "patches" to create openings for wildlife between tufts of grass.
+While bare ground is not desired for meeting E & S permit guidelines, some bare ground is desirable for ground-nest insects and bees. - If districts are considering managing planted sites with prescribed fire in the future, the planting of non-native cool season grasses (timothy, perennial ryegrass, creeping red fescue) and clover around the edges of the site as a firebreak is acceptable.